Probate Attorney in Dallas, TX

 - Your loved ones need to know your passwords for on-line accounts and for your social media.

 Martin J. Rubin will meet with you and your family first at our office and will determine what documents you need to bequeath your assets to your beneficiaries and to plan for the potential of incompetency or incapacity.
-There are procedures in Texas law that can be used to transfer assets without probate, and we can assist you with these forms of planning.
-Once the documents are completed we will send them to you for your review, we will revise them as necessary and go over them with you beforehand.
-Then we will complete the process at our offices and will execute and notarize them with you.
+There are procedures in Texas law that can be used to transfer assets without probate, and I can assist you with these forms of planning.
+Once the documents are completed I will send them to you for your review, I will revise them as necessary and go over them with you beforehand.
+Then I will complete the process at our offices and will execute and notarize them with you.

 Martin J. Rubin can draft these necessary documents: